Kinetic theory of discontinuous shear thickening of a moderately dense inertial suspension of frictionless soft particles: Convergence of and in the expansions of and the linear theory

 \subsection{Linear theory}

-In this subsection, we show the explicit forms when we consider only the terms up to the linear order with respect to the expansion parameter $\tilde{\dot{\gamma}}$ (i.e., $N_\mathrm{c}=1$) in the set of equations~\eqref{eq:Lambda_expansion}.
-A set of dynamical equations~\eqref{dynamic_eqs} in the steady state with $N_\mathrm{c}=1$ is reduced to (see also Ref.~\cite{Hayakawa17}):
+In this subsection, let us show the explicit forms when we only consider the terms up to the linear order with respect to the expansion parameter $\tilde{\dot{\gamma}}$ (i.e. $N_\mathrm{c}=1$) in the set of equations~\eqref{eq:Lambda_expansion}.
+A set of dynamical equations~\eqref{eq:dynamic_eqs_ver2} in the steady state with $N_\mathrm{c}=1$ is reduced to (see also Ref.~\cite{Hayakawa17}):